milesnature/html-notes-python/README.md

 A `getDir()` call returns all the html and txt files from the `/notes` directory in alphabetical order.
 A `notes` array object is generated and used to download and construct all the notes.
 The order (of this array) determines the order on the page.

-The id of each category (derived from the file name) will be used for the name of each respective note category.
+The id of each category or note (derived from the directory or file name) will be used for the name of each respective note category.
 Hence, the capitalization.
-The same is true for the directories.
+The same is true for the directories. **No duplicate names are permitted because duplicate ids are invalid html.
+Enforcing case sensitivity for directories and files could have adverse affects.**

 Once the index file has loaded, the site will check for a locally stored passphrase.
 If one is not found, a prompt will persist until one is entered.
 Javascript will decrypt any encrypted sections and the site will be ready.